Superior Stateroom Deck 3

 Jim Zimbelman

-Jim has published more than 110 peer-reviewed manuscripts, geologic maps, and book chapters.
+Jim has published more than 125 peer-reviewed manuscripts, geologic maps, and book chapters.
 He is the lead author of The Volcanoes of Mars (Elsevier, 2021) and he co-authored Dune Worlds: How windblown sand shapes planetary surfaces (Springer, 2014).
+He self-published a free pdf book with stories from his career which you can click here to download.
 He is the 2020 G. K. Gilbert Award winner from the Geological Society of America, the 2013 Ronald Greeley Distinguished Service Award winner from the Planetary Geology Division of GSA, and the 1995 Professional Achievement Award winner from Northwest Nazarene University.
 His research interests include analysis of high-resolution imaging data of Mars, studies of long lava flows on planetary surfaces, and planetary sand transport processes.
-From 2016 to 2020, he was Lead Curator for the new “Exploring the Planets” gallery at NASM (scheduled to open in 2022).
-He has been Study Leader on numerous Smithsonian Journeys trips, including five trips to Iceland, and two more NASA-supported research trips to Iceland.
-He retired in September of 2020.
+From 2016 to 2020, he was Lead Curator for the new “Exploring the Planets” gallery at NASM (opened in 2022).
+He retired in 2020.

 Subject to withdrawal in case of force majeure

-Expedition programmes include activities such as landings in tender or local boats (sometimes with "wet landing"), moderate walks to more active hikes, all accompanied by your expedition team of naturalist guides.
+On these cruises, programmes include activities such as landings in tender or local boats, moderate walks to more active hikes, all accompanied by your team of naturalist guides.

 Travelling to polar/isolated regions is an exhilarating experience in remote areas: please remember that you are far from modern hospitals with full medical facilities, thus evacuation is extremely expensive.
 Without adequate medical coverage, all expenses will have to be immediately paid with your personal funds.
 We urge you to subscribe to full coverage insurance, choose your insurance company very carefully, be extremely vigilant and ensure your insurance is fully comprehensive, especially if you are insured by your credit card.
 PONANT offers an insurance contract with extensive guarantees, please contact us for more information.